plumvillage/newsletter/src/en/articles/br-phap-linh--two-leaves-at-the-tip-of-the-branch.md

 Every tiny step of transformation we have made on the path is directly connected with what we can offer to others.
 Every time we’ve been able to embrace some of our own sadness and confusion, every time we’ve been able to take a breath or two and soften a feeling of pain instead of reacting, every time we’ve been able to breathe through our anxiety or victimhood and liberate ourselves from it, even just a tiny bit–manifests as non-fear and confidence when we are with someone who is suffering.
 We know that it is possible to transform our own pain, that is why we know that it is also possible for someone else.
 The other person can feel that, and when they feel that non-fear from us, they already get some relief.

 <!-- 21.11.09 Tuesday -->
-{% image "article/br-phap-linh/NYTCH_211109_KA_874.jpg", "", "The New York Times Climate Hub: Returning to the Heartwood.
+{% image "article/br-phap-linh/NYTCH_211109_KA_874.jpg", "", "*The New York Times* Climate Hub: Returning to the Heartwood.
 Photo ©Craig Gibson.
-Nov 9, 2021" %}
+November 9, 2021" %}
 <!-- <a href='https://craiggibsonphotographer.shootproof.com/gallery/nytclimatehub/album/11335889'> -->

 ## The value of transformation

 Our own transformation *is* the offering and as a sangha we have a lot to offer because all of us are walking that path, and all of us have been able to transform something, even if sometimes it feels like it’s not enough, and even though we still suffer now and then.
-Collectively, we transmit the lived experience of the transformation of suffering–the knowledge that it is possible–and that more than anything else is what the world needs right now.
+Collectively, we transmit the lived experience of the transformation of suffering–the knowledge that it is possible–and *that*, more than anything else, is what the world needs right now.

 In Glasgow, both Br.
 Phap Dung and I felt so lucky that we get to do this work in this life—that we get to make a difference, just by living as a cell of the Sangha body.
 It is truly a great fortune, given the awareness of suffering in the world, and the awareness that the suffering may increase greatly in the coming years, to realise that we can do something, and that as a sangha, we can do a lot.